Personalized Workout & Meal Plans

-Being skilled at calisthenics is perhaps the most impressive form of resistance training.
-Knocking out muscle-ups with ease while holding your body in gravity-defying positions is nothing short of a class-act show.
+FACT CHECKEDBeing skilled at calisthenics, a method of resistance training that relies on using your body weight for the load, is perhaps the most impressive form of weight lifting.
+After all, knocking out muscle-ups with ease while holding your body in gravity-defying positions is nothing short of a class-act show.

 Table of Contents:

-Let's get into it!
-We've got the best calisthenics exercises for beginners and how to follow proper form when performing each.
+Let's get into the best calisthenics exercises for beginners and how to follow proper form when performing each.
 As we're gearing this toward beginners, each featured exercise will include its simplest version.

 We recommend beginners divide exercises into 3 muscle groups:

 Being a calisthenics beginner does have its advantages.
 One such advantage is you don't need a plethora of movements.
 Similar to a beginner free weight workout, you only need to focus on a few primary movements.
-In addition, many of these exercises can be made to be calisthenics for beginners at home, as minimal equipment is required.
+In addition, many of these exercises can be done at home, as minimal equipment is required.

 The main priority of a beginner calisthenics workout program isn't to do a bunch of fancy tricks or hit the muscle from every angle.
 While some variety is beneficial, your main focus is to concentrate on mastering the fundamentals.